Rishiswaz/CIS-22C-Group-Project/README.md

 =======
 Chris

+1. Linked List Header file -one in the book

+Kairui

 1. BST

-1. Header file definitions by this weekend, look in the book.

 Anchit